peeter123/digikey-api/README.md

-Python Client for Digikey PartSearch API v2
+Python Client for Digikey API
 =================================
 Search for parts in the Digi-Key catalog by keyword using KeywordSearch.
 Then make a PartDetails call to retrieve all real time information about the part including pricing.
 PartDetails works best with Digi-Key part numbers as some